rohit161996/React-Repository/7.Finding the path/Notes.md

+# Episode 7 - Finding the path
 ## When is the use effect called?
-- useEffect is a Hook having two arguments :-
+- useEffect is a Hook which has two arguments :-
   - 1. Callback function
   - 2. Dependency array

 - If the 2nd argument is not there the callback function is executed everytime the component renders i.e. RestaurantMenu renders.

 - If the second argument is present the useEffect is called when the second arguments state changes since it has statevariables

 - It is called after every rendering of the component in which it is defined.

 - If no dependency array => useEffect is called on every render of the component in which it is present.

 - If the dependency array = [],  the useEffect is called on initial render and just once.

 - If we have defined the dependency array like [], then useEffect is called only once.

 - The useEffect will be called when there is a change in dependency array.

 - If dependency array = [btnNameReact], Every time the btnNameReact changes the useEffect() hook is called.

 - If we have a non empty dependency array, then useEffect is called on every event of the change in the dependency array

 ## What are the best practises to use useState() hook?